 1. Safety of the vehicle

 Your teenagers’ safety is of the utmost importance.
-Therefore, a car with significant safety features and design should be top priority.
+Therefore, a car with significant safety features and design should be top priority, as well as reliability.
 Most cars come with airbags, anti-lock brakes, power steering, tire monitoring and stability control.
 Additionally, some of the newer technology includes backup camera and sensors, park assist, blind-spot warning, adaptive headlights and forward-collision warning.

 2. Price of the vehicle